Scanning for swing trade setups in TC2000 is a guide to help you find the stocks that you care about for your watch-list.

 - For a more documentation on the TC2000’s PCF language, bookmark this PCF formula syntax page.

-If you have any questions or comments, just leave a comment below and I’ll get back to you as soon as possible.
+If you have any questions or comments, just leave them below and I’ll get back to you as soon as possible.